FrancesCoronel/personal-website-v3/_posts/2014-11-10-linked-lists-study-guide.md

     \[/code\]
     -   pseudocode
         1. create new node for head
-        2. place data in new node’s data field
+        2. place data in new node's data field
         3. make head refer to null which is initial head value
         4.  connect new node to head
 -   *add node to front of list*\